sguox002/mcu/spi_duplex.md

-SPI full duplex IT/DMA using LL driver
+### SPI full duplex IT/DMA using LL driver

-Application:
+#### Application:
 CW sampling at 80KHz to read two 16 bit data from two CW A/D per sample.
 The A/D needs to get a readout command from master so it can send out the a/d value.
 The A/D is connected to MCU SPI1.

+#### SPI full duplex configuration:
-SPI full duplex needs 4 lines:
+spi full duplex needs 4 lines:
-NSS for frame
+NSS for frame (software management)
 SCK for clock
 MOSI for data output
 MISO for data input

 full duplex: write occurs in MOSI and read occurs on MISO. each clock will latch a bit.
+HAL_TransmitReceive
+HAL_TransmitReceive_IT
+HAL_TransmitReceive_DMA
+and callback shall be:

+void HAL_SPI_TxRxCpltCallback(SPI_HandleTypeDef *hspi)

 clock poloarity and phase:
 00: clock idle at low and sampling at rising edge
-11: clock idle at high and sampling at falling edge
+11: clock idle at high and sampling at falling edge the spi peripheral AD requires 00 configuration.

 Cubemx use edge 1 for rising edge and 2 for falling edge.

 data width:
-4/8/16 bit.
+4/8/16 bit. for more than 16 bits, we need use software managed frame signal.

 If configured as 16 bit, a frame will has 16 clocks.
 At the end of 16 clocks, the read data is updated in the data register.